-At the European Chemicals Agency (ECHA) in Helsinki, the European Union maintains a database (ePIC) that is used to manage the entire procedure electronically.
+At the European Chemicals Agency (ECHA) in Helsinki, the European Union maintains a database (ePIC) that is used to electronically manage the entire procedure.

 If you have specific technical questions, we recommend using the ECHA's corresponding contact form.
 A contact form is provided specifically in relation to the ePIC account (account management).

-The BAuA reviews the notifications made by industry in ePIC and also uses ePIC to forward these to the ECHA.
-In turn, the ECHA represents the European Union to third countries as a common authority and forwards the notifications to the third countries concerned.
+BAuA reviews the industry’s notifications in ePIC and also uses ePIC to forward these to ECHA.
+In turn, ECHA represents the European Union towards third countries as a common authority and forwards the notifications to the third countries concerned.

 If there are errors in a notification, these are communicated to the exporter via ePIC along with a deadline for resubmission.
-For more information, please refer to the official notification provided in ePIC: (in ePIC, please click on the arrow, speech bubble or highlighted envelope.)
+For more information, please refer to the official notification provided in ePIC.
+(In ePIC, please click on the arrow, speech bubble or highlighted envelope.)

 Prior to any export of chemicals that are prohibited or subject to severe restrictions in the EU, the recipient countries are informed of the existing EU regulations.
-This measure is intended to assist countries that are, for example, in the process of establishing a chemicals management system, especially in developing countries.
-This allows these countries to implement additional measures as appropriate, e.g. in relation to worker protection or in their legislation.
+This measure is intended to assist countries that are, for example, in the process of establishing a chemicals management system.
+This allows these countries to implement additional measures as appropriate, e.g. concerning worker protection or legislation.

-On the other hand, should an explicit consent be required, this is sought by the BAuA, in its capacity as the competent DNA, which also documents this step in ePIC.
+On the other hand, should an explicit consent be required, this is sought by BAuA, in its capacity as the competent DNA.
+BAuA also documents this step in ePIC.